Autumn is here and soon we will be putting our rakes and leaf blowers into action. Once the leaves are collected DO NOT BURN OR SEND TO LANDFILL!

 These barrels are normally pretty small and are not that easy to extract the materials from.

 So, I generally use the open system.

-I use to have a decently large yard, and the designated space to mulch is not very noticeable.
+I used to have a decently large yard, and the designated space to mulch was not very noticeable.

 Mulching within a spot surrounded by trees helps, as well.

 If you prefer a more manicured yard, you may want to look at the contained systems to build or purchase.

 Hopefully, now you see why it is a good idea to keep those leaves instead of sending them to the landfill.

 Now is the time to collect your leaf gold for your plants!

 • 10 to 20 percent of total compost volume

 have been reported as optimal for compost quality and